WOODLAND, WETLAND AND WILDLIFE TO GET WIND BOOST

 Banks Renewables is part of the Banks Group (www.banksgroup.co.uk), a family firm founded in 1976, which now employs over 400 people in the renewable energy, property and mining sectors.

-Public relations agency Holyrood Partnership provides award-winning PR strategy and support to Banks Renewables in Scotland.
+Public relations agency Holyrood PR provides award-winning PR strategy and support to Banks Renewables in Scotland.
 If you would like to discuss how PR could benefit you or your organisation, please get in touch – we are a friendly and chatty bunch.

 So how can we help?